Frequently Asked Questions - general

 Yes, trademarks containing numbers can be accepted by the Clearinghouse.
 You can find more information about the Clearinghouse eligibility requirements in the Trademark Clearinghouse Guidelines available on this website.

 Deloitte will performs the verification of the correctness and completeness of the submitted trademark record information (the assessment of whether trademark records meet the eligibility requirements as stated by the Trademark Clearinghouse).
 Deloitte also provides the Clearinghouse User Interface.
-IBM is the provider of the central database in which all the trademark information will be stored.
+Kyndryl (formerly IBM) is the provider of the central database in which all the trademark information will be stored.

 At this moment, you can submit to the Clearinghouse (1) registered trademarks, (2) court-validated marks, and (3) marks protected by treaty or statute.
 In the future, the Clearinghouse may agree with registries to process other types of marks, such as company names.
 This is however, currently not the case.